kitsunims/arabic-omori-tl/README.md

 OMORI in Arabic

 Requires :
--Gilbert's Mod Loader for OMORI (GOMORI) version 2.2.0 -a LEGAL version of OMORI
+* Gilbert's Mod Loader for OMORI (GOMORI) version 2.2.0
+* a LEGAL version of OMORI

 1. Install GOMORI
 1. Download the patch (zip file)